 Having a deaf dog can be a challenge.
-If you’re up to putting in the work that your new companion needs and deserves than you can communicate with them just as you would a hearing dog!
+If you’re up to putting in the work that your new companion needs and deserves, you can communicate with them just as you would a hearing dog!
 You might be shocked at the connection that you two instill.

-Now, you don’t have to totally throw out the rule book on how to train a dog but you will have to adjust a lot of what you might already know.
+You don’t have to totally throw out the rule book on how to train a dog, but you will have to adjust a lot of what you already know.
 If you’re starting from square one – welcome!

-Let’s go through some common questions that people have about deaf dogs, training deaf dogs and raising a deaf dog.
+Let’s go through some common questions about deaf dogs, training deaf dogs and raising a deaf dog: